 Moreover, plastics being typical polymers of hydrocarbons also contain other elements such as oxygen, sulphur, nitrogen and halogens.
-Often other organic and inorganic additives are mixed into plastics, to improve their properties and colour.
-E.g. plasticizers – reduce the rigidity of plastics.
+Often, we add other organic and inorganic additives to plastics, to improve their properties and colour.
+For example, using plasticizers to reduce the rigidity of plastics.

-Plastics can be categorized under several forms due to its chemical nature and structure.
+We can categorize plastic under several forms due to its chemical nature and structure.
 They are acrylics, silicones, polyesters, polyurethanes and halogenated plastics.

-Considering their usage, the uses of plastics are so wide that they are found in paper clips, bottles, textiles, furniture, food packaging, fibres, automobiles etc. Due to the desirable properties of plastics they have been able to replace many other forms of material used in the past such as wood, glass, metal, ceramics, leather, paper etc. Some common types of plastics are polythene, Bakelite, PVC (Polyvinyl chloride) and Nylons.
+Considering their usage, the uses of plastics are so wide that we can find them in paper clips, bottles, textiles, furniture, food packaging, fibres, automobiles etc. Due to the desirable properties of plastics, we can use them to replace many other forms of material useful in the past such as wood, glass, metal, ceramics, leather, paper etc. Some common types of plastics are polythene, Bakelite, PVC (Polyvinyl chloride) and Nylons.

 What is the Difference Between Resin and Plastic?

 Resins are more of a natural origin since we directly derive them from plant oozes whereas plastics are of synthetic polymeric nature.
 We mainly derive plastics from petrochemicals.
 Therefore, this origin is the key difference between resin and plastic.
 Moreover, another difference between resin and plastic is that the plastics are more stable, predictable and lack impurities, unlike resins in which we cannot avoid impurities.